terrisage/GettingAndCleaningData/CodeBook.md

     - UCI HAR Dataset/test/subject_test.txt provides test data on the subject identified by a numeric who performed the activity for each test data.
     - UCI HAR Dataset/test/X_test.txt provides data for the test set.
     - UCI HAR Dataset/test/y_test.txt provides data test labels for the test set.
-3. Merge the training and test data sets together by reading training and test data from the files using read table and performing rbind.
-This is performed for: 1. training and test datasets, 2. training and test subjects, 3. training and test lables.
+3. Merged the training and test data sets together by reading training and test data from the files using read table and performing rbind.
+This is performed for: 1. training and test datasets, 2. training and test subjects, 3. training and test labels.
+Note the labels map to the features dataset, whiich is a list of the variable measurements collected during the study.
-4. Extract the measurements on the mean and standard deviations for each measurement using grep to indentify the index of the variable contained within the table.
+4. Extracted the measurements on the mean and standard deviations for each measurement using grep to indentify the index of the variable contained within the table.
+The functions sub and gsub were used to create descriptive variable names.
 The summary choices has more information in terms of selection of the variables.
+5. Used the gsub and lower case functions to create descriptive activity names to name the activities in the data set.
+6. Appropriately labels the data set with descriptive activity names.Then create an aggregation of the datasets.
+7. Created a 2nd, independent tidy data set with the average of each variable for each activity and each subject using tidyr and dplyr functions to gather, group by, and summarize data.
+8. Write out the tidy data set to tidydata.txt